georange7/keras-yolo3/README.md

 Converted dataset to Yolo format.

 #### Yolo format
-Used file datapre.py and converted dataset to yolo format (Images files from .ppm to .jpg and txt with annotations from every image) .
+Used file datapre.py and converted dataset to yolo format (Images files from .ppm to .jpg and txt with annotations for every image) .
 ```python
 <classId> <center_x> <center_y> <width> <height>
 ```